JasonCharamis/ARuS/README.md

 This is a Snakemake pipeline for running automated mapping-based RNAseq analysis, from fastq reads to DE analysis.

 Usage:

-First make two directories:

-1. reads/ (add or symbolic link path for gz files)
-2. genome/ (add genome_fasta, gtf and gene_info files)

-Then run:

-snakemake --cores 10 --snakefile Snakefile

-You can choose the aligner you want, either hisat2 or STAR (default), by changing the _build_gnm_idx_and_map.smk_ module you will use in _Snakefile_.

-To use, provide the fastq read files (gzip), genome sequence and gtf file in the reads/, genome/ and results/ directories respectively.

 Wildcard for sample identification is "{sample}_1.fastq.gz" and "{sample}_2.fastq.gz".